Skip to content

 7

-import { fromThrowable } from 'holo-fn';
+import { fromThrowable } from 'holo-fn/result';

 const input = '{"name": "John", "age": 30}'